The 12 Labors of Hercules

 6. The Stymphalian Birds

 Metal birds with deadly wings.
-Hercules kicked them out using Athena's rattlesnakes.
+Hercules drove them away using Athena’s rattles.

 7. The Bull of Crete